WillQizza/Wispe/README.md

 - Shared Whiteboard - Intended for silly drawings
 - Shared Gallery - Upload photos to a gallery visible to all authenticated users on your API node
 - Auto-Update - Automatically updates to the latest Github Release

-## Inspiration

-I made this for my girlfriend as a 1 year milestone gift!